OkayHughes/open-lab-notebook/src/posts/E3SM/dynamical_tracer_init.md

 Let's look at the HOMME output tendencies.
 Look in eam/src/dynamics/se/restart_dynamics.F90

-`cnst_name` tells restart file which tracer is which.:q
+`cnst_name` tells restart file which tracer is which.

 Look for where `cnst_add` is called

-Idea: figure out where
+Idea: create routine which initializes tracer fields and takes as input the index number of the relevant tracers.
+What's left to do: ensure that PCNST is set correctly and